-Moonday West, now "Moonday on Soonday" (third Sunday of the month), will feature Sharon Venezio and Brynn Saito on November 17th at 4 p.m. at its new venue, The Little Theater on the West Side.
-Conveniently and centrally located, The Little Theater offers an intimate yet theatrical setting for our excellent readers.
-We look forward to a very exciting afternoon of poetry from these two excellent poets and our usual amazing open.
+Moonday West, now "Moonday on Soonday," will feature the video montage "Ants on the Sidewalk" and John Brantingham on Sunday, Feb.
+16 at its new venue, the Little Theater on the West Side.
+Conveniently and centrally located, the Little Theater offers an intimate yet theatrical setting for our excellent readers.
+We look forward to a very exciting afternoon of poetry from these two excellent poets and our usual amazing open reading.

 John Brantingham is an MFA from Cal State Long Beach and teaches composition and creative writing at Mt.
 San Antonio College.
 He has had hundreds of poems, essays and short stories published in the United States and Europe in venues such as Garrison Keillor's Writer's Almanac, Tears in the Fence, The Journal, Confrontation and Pearl Magazine.
 Along with his wife and friends he helps to run the San Gabriel Valley Literary Festival, a nonprofit that brings poetry readings to the San Gabriel Valley.
 His books include Let Us All Pray Now to Our Own Strange Gods (literary short stories), The Green of Sunset (prose poems), Mann of War (a crime novel), East of Los Angeles (a poetry collection), and The Gift of Form (an instruction guide for writing formal poetry).

 The reading starts at 4 p.m. at the theater at 12420 Santa Monica Blvd., Los Angeles.
 There is an open reading, so come early to sign up.